SLywnow/slywnow_basic/README.md

 - Formats - return all formats in this directories (indexes will be same as in NamesOfFiles)
 - NamesOfDirectories - return all names of directories without full path

-`CreateDirectory(string path, bool datapath = false)` - create directory by path, can create multiple nested directories *datapath* - add Application.dataPath before *path*
+`CreateDirectory(string path, bool datapath = false)` - create directory by path, can create multiple nested directories<br/>
+*datapath* - add Application.dataPath before *path*

 `RenameFile(string path, string oldName, string newName)` - rename some file by path